 Caution: Introvert

-Below you’ll find posts about my hobbies, random musings, bad ideas, good ideas, and other assorted things I make for fun.
+Below you’ll find posts about my hobbies, random musings, good ideas, worse ideas, and other assorted things I make for fun.
 Geek dad stuff is a given and probably cool stuff I’ve seen or done.*

 *I make no guarantee of any blog posts being interesting, well-written, researched, or entertaining.
 These are aspirational goals all, I’m afraid.
 Read at your own risk.